npm

 }

 Rate limiting is controlled by configuration and is disabled by default.
-Rate limiting is based on token
+Rate limiting is based on token, session, or ip, depending upon authentication method.

-Rate limiting can be overridden by providing an override
+Rate limiting can be overridden by providing an override function that takes req & rate and must return a (modified) rate.

 {